Today’s startup world is extremely noisy. As you look for ways to generate PR for your startup you can find yourself scratching your head.

 For this example, we are going to take an “owned to earned approach” (1 & 2) whereby we use our proprietary data to create interesting content for our owned content and also merchandise it with the media to drive press coverage.

 In order to create maximum value we must first assess the audience we hope to reach.
 In this case, there are two main audiences.
 When it comes to marketing, no matter what we’re doing we always want to have our customers as our primary audience.
-This may seem like a no brainer, but with so many stakeholders vital to a startup’s growth, it’s easy to lose sigh of the people who matter most: our customers.
+This may seem like a no-brainer, but with so many stakeholders vital to a startup’s growth, it’s easy to lose sight of the people who matter most: our customers.

 The second audience we want to create for is the news media.
 What kind of data would be interesting enough for them to write a story about?
 When you talk about PR and media relations, everything begins with understanding the reporters and outlets you want to get in front of.
 What they cover, who their readers are, what drives the most engagement, etc.